The impact of FLIPI on outcome of frontline treatment with single-agent I-131 tositumomab for follicular lymphoma (FL)

-Sep 1, 2014 - Statins have no effect on outcomes in patients with B-cell lymphoma treated with rituximab, but improve event-free survival in patients with follicular lymphoma regardless of rituximab treatment, according to a study published online Dec.
+Jan 27, 2015 - Statins have no effect on outcomes in patients with B-cell lymphoma treated with rituximab, but improve event-free survival in patients with follicular lymphoma regardless of rituximab treatment, according to a study published online Dec.
 14 in the Journal of Clinical Oncology.

 National Cancer Institute